7 of the best knife sets I've tried, including top picks with in-built sharpeners from Ninja, Joseph Joseph and more

 With a 20cm chef knife, 20cm bread knife, 20cm carving knife, 12.5cm utility knife, and 9cm paring knife, this knife set is pretty unconventional.
 It has a block with fibre rods that will store your knives safely, no matter where you place them.
 Another thing that stets it apart is the safety squared tip, which will mean that your knife doesn't have a point at the end.
 It will still cut brilliantly, and they're a little shorter because of this.

-How we reviewed the best knife sets
+How I reviewed the best knife sets

 There's only one way to review knives, and that's to use them.
-We chopped tricky items like butternut squash, mango, pineapple, meat, and more when testing, making sure that each knife block was integrated into everyday life.
+I chopped tricky items like butternut squash, mango, pineapple, meat, and more when testing, making sure that each knife block was integrated into everyday life.

-Things we took into account included the experience of holding the knives, the look and layout of the knife block, the style and dimensions, the cleaning process, and the sharpness over a prolonged period of time.
+Things I took into account included the experience of holding the knives, the look and layout of the knife block, the style and dimensions, the cleaning process, and the sharpness over a prolonged period of time.

 What to know when shopping for the best knife set